Martin Lawrence: Career

 In his early days, Lawrence did comedy shows in the Washington, D.C., area and supported himself through odd jobs.
-Comedian Ritch Snyder saw his act and suggested Lawrence make connections in New York.
+Comedian Ritch Shydner saw his act and suggested Lawrence make connections in New York.
 Lawrence ended up moving to New York City and found his way to the comedy club The Improv.
 Shortly after appearing at The Improv, Lawrence won a performance spot on Star Search.
 He did well on the show and made it to the final round, but did not win.
 However, executives at Columbia Pictures Television saw Martin's performance and offered him the role of Maurice Warfield in What's Happening Now!!; this was his first acting job.
 Upon cancellation of that show, Lawrence found bit parts in various films and television series.
 His breakthrough role was as Cee in Do the Right Thing.
-Other roles followed in films such as the House Party series, Talkin' Dirty After Dark, and the Eddie Murphy vehicle Boomerang.
+Other film roles followed, such as House Party, House Party 2, Talkin' Dirty After Dark, and the Eddie Murphy vehicle Boomerang.
 During this period, entertainment mogul Russell Simmons selected him to host the groundbreaking series Def Comedy Jam on HBO.
-Def Comedy Jam gave many comedians (including Chris Tucker, Dave Chappelle, Mike Epps, Bernie Mac and Cedric the Entertainer) mainstream exposure.
+Def Comedy Jam gave many comedians (including Chris Tucker, Dave Chappelle, Mike Epps, Eddie Griffin, Bernie Mac and Cedric the Entertainer) mainstream exposure.

 During his stint with Def Comedy Jam, Lawrence appeared in his own hit series, Martin, which aired on Fox.
 The show ran from 1992 to 1997 and was an enormous success.
 Martin was the flagship of Fox's Thursday night line-up, which drew millions of viewers away from NBC's "Must See TV" line-up.
 He hosted Saturday Night Live on February 19, 1994, where he made crude remarks about women's genitalia and personal hygiene; the offensive portion of the monologue was edited out of NBC reruns and syndicated versions and Lawrence was banned from NBC for a period of time until he received an apology from the President of NBC at the time Warren Littlefield.
 Martins ratings continued to skyrocket so much that Fox became more of a contender against NBC and came closer to being considered among the top television networks.
 In 1995 he acted alongside Will Smith in Bad Boys with wide success.